eavios/p-ratelimit/UsingRedis.md

 In this way, each server becomes aware of its peers.

-As a server discovers new peers, it recalculates its quota to be `Math.floor(1 / number of peers)` of the overall `concurrency` and `rate` quotas.
+As a server discovers new peers, it recalculates its quota to be `Math.floor(1 / number of peers)` of the overall `concurrency` and `rate` quotas. s.

 ### Reclaiming quota from servers that go offline